arlou022/marketing_campaign_project/README.md

 ## Introduction

-The main goal was to use SQL queries to measure campaign performance and gather actionable insights towards improving campaign performance and increasing business profits.
+The main goal was to use SQL to query the data to measure campaign performance and gather actionable insights towards improving future campaigns and increasing business profits.

+The project essentially consisted of:
+- efhbj
+- knfe
+-